hakanrw/hakanrw/README.md

 ### hello 👋

-i'm a senior year highschool student who is interested in programming and FOSS 💻
+i'm a highschool graduate who is interested in programming and FOSS 💻